therandomsecurityguy/flan-go-scan/README.md

 # flan-go-scan

 A modular, extensible network vulnerability scanner in Go.
-The is an update to the deprecated Flan Scan project: https://github.com/cloudflare/flan
+This is an update to the deprecated Flan Scan project: https://github.com/cloudflare/flan

 ## Features